tuliotoffolo/kotlin-mip/README.md

 ## Examples

-Many J-MIP examples will be documented at https://docs.jmip.com/en/latest/examples.html
+Many J-MIP mip.examples will be documented at https://docs.jmip.com/en/latest/mip.examples.html

-Very soon the code of these examples and additional ones (published in tutorials) can be downloaded at https://github.com/coin-or/jmip/tree/master/examples
+Very soon the code of these mip.examples and additional ones (published in tutorials) can be downloaded at https://github.com/coin-or/jmip/tree/master/mip.examples

 ## Documentation